Alfie-Edwards/datapack_tools/README.md

 # datapack_tools
-A set of python tools for working with Minecraft Java Edition Datapacks
+A set of python tools for working with Minecraft Java Edition Datapacks.

 The goal of this library was to avoid having to manage multiple definitions of the same thing within a datapack, most commonly with items.
 Definitions in this library are also much more readable than plain json, and it is much easier to manage them in bulk.